datafilter/HalfKey/motivation.md

 To do that, I supplement my sensitive passwords with [HalfKey](readme.md)

-it works like this:

 ## 🧂🌶️ Salt & Pepper to spice up your password 🌶️🧂

-You memorize 2 passwords - your password manager password, and a "pepper" password.

-For each sensitive password, you save both the password and a "salt" in your password manager.
+HalfKey uses Salt & Pepper approach similar to how passwords are saved in databases

 __Salt__:
-Some random characters saved along with each password, and a number. for example: "twin.belong.hawk 8"
+Some random data saved along with each password
 __Pepper__:
 A secondary password that you memorize (The same pepper is used for all passwords)

+You memorize 2 passwords - your password manager password, and a pepper password.

+For each sensitive password, you make up and save a unique salt for it.

-To reconstruct your password, you run HalfKey and enter your pepper password to generate a password modification.
+To reconstruct your password, you run HalfKey for a chosen salt and enter your pepper password to generate a password modification.

+Together with the password modification, you can get your actual password.

+## Example

-For example, suppose you have the following account at MyBank, and you have memorized a pepper password `hello`
+Suppose you have the following account at MyBank, and you have memorized a pepper password `hello`

 ### Within your Password manager:
 MyBank
 username: me@example.com
 password: `the.longer.the.password.the.better`
-notes: hk/twin.belong.hawk/8 <-- saved here in password manager, but could be somewhere else you consider safe.
+notes: hk/twin.belong.hawk/8 <-- salt saved somewhere you consider safe, like a note in your password manager.

 ### Within HalfKey:
 name: MyBank